bytefair/offset/README.md

 # Offset

-Offset is a WordPress starter kit that works with Bower/Grunt and will soon have a Yo generator.
+Offset is a WordPress starter kit that works with Bower/Grunt.

 ## Requirements

-1. PHP 5.3+
+1. PHP 5.3+ with Composer
+2. NPM
+3. Ruby 1.9+

 ## Special Directories